2019 Music Discovery Workshop & Youth Collegium

 $490 by March 31;$525 thereafter

 SFEMS/EMA/ARS member discount: $10

-For younger kids, in grades 1-6, looking for a fun, artistic introduction to early music, there is the Music Discovery Workshop—no prior musical training needed.
-The focus of the workshop is to introduce and immerse children in early music from the Middle Ages to the Classical period, while providing historical and cultural context, all in a fun, hands on way through songs, theater and arts and crafts.
+Music Discovery Workshop is for younger children, in grades 1-6, who are looking for a fun and artistic introduction to the music of 1600-1800.
+The focus of the workshop is to introduce and immerse children in early music from the Middle Ages to the Classical period, while providing historical and cultural context, all in a fun, hands on way through instrumental and vocal music, theater and arts and crafts.

 The Youth Collegium is a concurrent program designed for older, more experienced students, in grades 7 – 12, who want to explore early music in greater depth.
-This year, Youth Collegium participants will delve into the music of young Mozart, his father Leopold, and various composers who influenced him as a performer and a composer.
-In addition to having semi-private lessons, students will dedicate their time in All-Collegium band or choir.
-The students will also have dance, drama and art elective options.
+Youth Collegium participants spend three periods daily in its dedicated All-Collegium band or choir and will explore the music performed and enjoyed by Colonial Americans.
+Students round out their day by having semi-private lessons, and elective options of drama, art and period dance.

-All Youth Collegium applicants must submit a brief video so we may be able to assess musical level.
+We request all Youth Collegium applicants to submit a brief, casual video so we may better assess their musical level.
 This video does not have to be a performance.
 It may be a brief recording of a piece or a work in progress and may be filmed on a mobile device.
-Please send this video to the director, Yuko Tanaka at firstname.lastname@example.org.
+Please send the video to the director, Yuko Tanaka at email@example.com.

 About the Classes: